Doctor insights on:

 Is It Completely Safe To Have Sex After Torsion Of The Testis

 Yes if testes fixed: Provided testes have been sutured to the scrotum to prevent further torsion episodes.
 You need a scrotal orchidopexy to prevent future torsion if your torsion was only manually untwisted to give immediate relief. ...Read more

 Couples often worry about having sex during pregnancy.
 They may be afraid that having sex could cause a miscarriage or harm the baby.
 It is best to talk to your doctor or nurse midwife about your specific situation to make sure you are considered at low risk for complications such a ...Read more

-Lost a testis b/c of torsion bt still my sex drive is same/more like 7 times a day and my body has never been in a better shape bt still I feel difrnt?
+Lost a testis b/c of torsion bt still my sex drive is same/more like 7 times a day and my body has never been in a better shape bt still i feel difrnt?

 This is probably a psychological/emotional reaction to the loss of this body part. (assuming there are no medical issues and you have been cleared by your physician.) most likely a short-term psychotherapeutic

 Depends on pain: There is no contraindication to having sex -- although there are two caveats: you may have blood in the semen (ejaculate) -- but, if you don't look, you won't see it; you may have pain in the scrotum or be sensitive.
 I suppose if you are not too vigorous or bouncy, you should be fine.
 If there is a suture, you cannot get it wet until they have been removed or it has healed -- so think about that. ...Read more

 My boyfriend's two testis are missing.
 How can missing testis will shorten his life every time he have sex please describe me about this siruation?

 Not exactly: Missing testes must be searched for.
 If they are found in the groin or abdomen, they may be moved down to the scrotum so that they can be examined by himself and his doctor for testicular cancer.
 The "shortening of life" can happen if a testicle gets cancer while sitting undetected in his abdomen... having lots of sex makes no difference from a "missing testicle" perspective. ...Read more

-Type1 diabetic male 24 yo wen um wiz my gf um always erected but we dont have sex so no ejaculation recently I feel painful hard thing in my lt testis?
+Type1 diabetic male 24 yo wen um wiz my gf um always erected but we dont have sex so no ejaculation recently i feel painful hard thing in my lt testis?

 Hernia?: It could be a hernia.
 If the lump goes away when you lie down or you can push it in, and becomes more prominent when standing or during coughing, it is probably a hernia.
 Could be a primary problem with the testical as well.
 I would recommend seeing your primary care provider or a urologist for a consultation.
 Hope this helps! ...Read more

-Hi, I had an torsion testis surgery 4 weeks ago but I have some many questions about it.
+Hi, i had an torsion testis surgery 4 weeks ago but I have some many questions about it.
 When can I mastrubate?

 Now: After one month there should be no post operative activity restrictions. ...Read more

 Lost a testis due to torsion 3 months ago....
 My tt levels are 416 @12pm .....Is there a link b/w tt and fertility?

 My brother found that he have a lamp in his testicle but he is not sure when I palpated it like a torsion testis but he did not feel any pain.

 I'm wondering if I need surgery to prevent torsion as for a while I've felt as if maybe my ?

 Testicular torsion: Literally a twisting of the testis and the spermatic cord within the scrotal sac.
 Because the blood supply to and from the testis is contained in the twisted cord, this is a true surgical emergency. ...Read more

 Yes it could: Might also be torsion of an appendix testis or epididymitis.
 However, testis torsion is an emergency, please get it checked immediately as torsion must be corrected quickly or the testicle could "die".
 Sometimes torsion can temporarily be corrected by twisting the testicle in a direction as if "opening a book", i.e. Outwards.
 Please do not delay. ...Read more

-I had torsion of testis surgery 4 weeks ago, I askin so much because I am so scared.
-And I really want to mastrubate but I can't because I am scared.
+I had torsion of testis surgery 4 weeks ago, i askin so much because I am so scared.
+And i really want to mastrubate but i can't because I am scared.